by Dr. Bettina Palazzo

 The Speak-up Series:

-- How leaders discourage that their team members address uncomfortable truths and what they can do about it.
+- In this first part of the speak-up series we will explore how leaders discourage that their team members address uncomfortable truths and what they can do about it.

 1. Speak-up : The Role of Leadership is crucial

 Speaking up on topics of ethics and compliance is hard to do.
 Already speaking up when you disagree or have bad news can be difficult in organizations.
 But speak-up is important, because companies need to know about ethical problems early, before they become a major scandal.